Global Warming Made Simple (rev 12/7/15)See also average global temperature assessment at http://globalclimatedrivers2.blogspot.com

 σ = Stephan-Boltzmann constant = 5.6697E-8 W m-2 K-4

-From this we calculate that a decrease of planet average reflectance from 0.3 to the very slightly reduced value of 0.2964 would result in an average global temperature increase of 0.37 °K.
+From this we calculate that a decrease of planet average reflectivity (as a result of fewer clouds) from 0.3 to the very slightly reduced value of 0.2964 would result in an average global temperature increase of 0.37 °K.

 Change in cloud altitude.If the decline caused by greenhouse gases (mostly water vapor) in effective surface emissivity is ignored and it is assumed that none of the radiation from the surface under the clouds leaves the planet, the energy balance in equation form is: